null

 Most schools provide a supply list before the year begins — if yours does, use it.
 The items on it are what your child's teacher has planned the classroom around, and having the right supplies from day one sets your child up to participate fully from the start.

-Common supplies for younger students include pencils, crayons, highlighters, art supplies, notebooks, folders, and a pencil case.
-Once you've gathered everything, label it all before it leaves the house:
+Common school supplies for younger students include pencils, crayons, highlighters, art supplies, notebooks, folders, and a pencil case.
+Once you've gathered everything, label it all before it leaves the house.
+School supply labels on the items your child uses every day are what bring those items home at the end of the week:

 • Pencil labels — yes, label the pencils.
+Our extra small rectangle labels fit directly on pencils, markers, crayons, and colored pencils — school supply labels your competitors don't offer.
 A labeled pencil that rolls under a desk comes back to your child.
 An unlabeled one doesn't.
-This is especially important for younger children who are still learning to keep track of small items.
+This matters especially for younger children who are still learning to keep track of small items.

 6. School Label Packs — Cover Everything in One Order